Berber Carpet: Description, Pros and Cons

 In particular, the carpet material you choose, and the carpet face weight matter more than the style.
 That said, the weave does make a difference in some performance areas, so let’s check those out:

-The unique tight knots of the Berber weave give Berber carpets a few advantages of your regular cut piles.
-Here they are:
+The unique tight knots of the Berber weave give Berber carpets advantages and disadvantages.
+Here are the pros and cons of Berber carpet:

 Have you ever noticed you see Berber in a lot of commercial buildings?